sakai135/wsl-vpnkit/README.md

 sudo --preserve-env=WSL_INTEROP ./wsl-vpnkit
 ```

-Services on the WSL2 VM should be accessible from the Windows host using `localhost` through [the WSL networking integrations](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-insiders-preview-build-18945/#use-localhost-to-connect-to-your-linux-applications-from-windows).
-Services on the Windows host should be accessible using the IP from `VPNKIT_HOST_IP` (`192.168.67.2`).
+Services on the WSL 2 VM should be accessible from the Windows host using `localhost` through [the WSL networking integrations](https://devblogs.microsoft.com/commandline/whats-new-for-wsl-in-insiders-preview-build-18945/#use-localhost-to-connect-to-your-linux-applications-from-windows) which can be configured by the [`localhostForwarding` option in `.wslconfig`](https://docs.microsoft.com/en-us/windows/wsl/wsl-config#wsl-2-settings).
+Services on the Windows host should be accessible from WSL 2 using the IP from `VPNKIT_HOST_IP` (`192.168.67.2`).

 ## Run in the Background